MufeedKcp/Real-Time-Crypto-Ingestion-Pipeline/README.md

 - *If you run the script multiple times, it will keep appending data; it does not check if the coin data for that exact second already exists.

 - *It does not automatically handle CoinMarketCap's rate limit errors if you try to run it every second.

+### Future Improvements:
+- Data Transformation The "Silver" Layer.
+- Dockerization.
+- Real-time Dashboard.
+- Automated Scheduling using Airflow or a simple Cron job for 24/7 data collection.
+- Integrating a notification system  (Email) to alert, if the API fails.

 ---